TOPdesk/i18n-puzzles/puzzle4/README.md

 Note that on the trip from Paris to Adelaide, your arrival is on a day after the departure.
 It's also possible to have an arrival at '-1 day' if you cross the date line and your timing is right.

 * From London to Paris, the trip appears to take 1:59 hours but Paris is one hour ahead.
 The trip from London to Paris takes 59 minutes.
 * From Paris to Adelaide, the trip appears to take 29:27 hours (note that we're arriving the next day).
-Adelaide is 9:30 hours ahead (note that australia is enjoying daylight savings time in this season), so the trip takes 19:57 hours or 1197 minutes
+Adelaide is 9:30 hours ahead (note that Australia is enjoying daylight savings time in this season), so the trip takes 19:57 hours or 1197 minutes
 * From Adelaide to Santiago, we appear to arrive 44 minutes before we depart, but Santiago is 13:30 hours behind Adelaide.
 So the travel time is 12:46 hours or 766 minutes.
 (Note that both Austrialia and Chile are enjoying daylight savings time).
 * Toronto is actually 2 hours behind Santiago.
 So our apparent trip of 8:37 hours actually takes 10:37 hours or 637 minutes.
 * The return to London appears to take 12:04 hours, but London is 4 hours ahead.
 So the trip actually takes 8:04 hours or 484 minutes.
 Note that Toronto just entered daylight savings time in the night of March 8 2020.